spojit-flow/spojit-docs/docs/user-guide/services/array-service.md

     === "1.
 Configuration"

-        The following example shows you how to configure the array service to join vales of an array based on criteria.
+        The following example shows you how to configure the array service to join values of an array based on criteria.

         ![Array Join While Configuration](/assets/images/services/array-service/array-join-while-configuration.png "Array Join While Configuration")